 Supporting the delivery of ‘The Viking and Anglo-Saxon struggle for the Kingdom of England to the time of Edward the Confessor’ component of Key Stage 2 History, this package of learning activities will encourage learners to think about the settlement of Vikings in the north of England, and includes:

-- A field trip to an Iron Age oppidum
+- A field trip

-To be in with a chance of winning, tell us what top three things you and your class would like to learn about life around the time of the Roman invasion of Britain.
-You can do this with letters, drawings or even a video: your class might enjoy role-playing some aspects of Iron Age life!
+To be in with a chance of winning, tell us what top 3 things you and your class would like to learn about life around the time of the Viking invasion and settlement of Britain.
+You can do this with letters, drawings or even a video: your class might enjoy role-playing some aspects of Anglo-Scandinavian life!
 The class with the most creative and persuasive approach will be the winner.
-The deadline for submissions is 25th March 2016.

-The deadline for submissions is 25th March 2016.
+The deadline for submissions is 31st December 2017.

 - We cannot guarantee the return of submissions.

-We advise that AV submissions do not run more than 5 minutes and that written submissions are no more than 1000 words in total.
+We advise that AV submissions do not run to more than 5 minutes and that written submissions are no more than 1000 words in total.
 This may mean that a collaborative piece (e.g. a single letter or poster created by a whole class) might be more suitable for your class.